vercel/nanomist/readme.md

 # nanomist

 This package lets you parse command line arguments inside CLIs.
-It's a fork of [minimist](https://github.com/substack/minimist) (which is unmaintained and bigger on disk - in turn, we decided to create our own fork).
+It's a fork of [minimist](https://github.com/substack/minimist) (which is unmaintained and bigger on disk - in turn, [@leo](https://github.com/leo) decided to create his own fork).

 ## Usage